desmondchay/bt3103-project/README.md

 Cohort Coordinators would be interested in knowing the statistics for the cohort that they are supervising so as to keep track of the progress of students in the National Coding Championships.

 **How does the application provide what they need?**
-The analytics for the Cohort Coordinators will allow the respective Coordinators to view which levels students are lagging behind in and also evaluate the top performers in the championships.
+The analytics for the Cohort Coordinators will allow the respective Coordinators to view which courses in a specific cohort have low participation, and can seek to intervene, perhaps by sending a reminder email to the course coordinators..
 The descriptive statistic help them decide the benchmark of performance in the competition and can help them re-evaluate the guidelines of the competition if the need arises.

 **Statistics provided**
-* Top Completed Levels
+* Median of Users Total Achievements in Cohort
-* Top Uncompleted Levels
+* Median of Total Levels Attempted in Cohort
-* Levels with Highest Average Playtime
+* Median of Total Playtime
-* Median Levels Completed
+* Median of Total Completed Playtime
-* Average Levels Completed
+* Median of Total Completed Levels
-* Number of each Level Completed in last 7 Days
+* Number of Users in each Course for the specific Cohort

 #### 2.3.4 Program Supervisor
 **Who are they?**
 The Program Supervisors are the people who are in charge of the whole program.
-These individuals will be provided with the overall view of the CodeCombat statistics.
+These individuals will be provided with the overall view of the CodeCombat statistics, as well as the number of users on different platforms, including the Achievements Application.

 **What are they looking for?**
 The Program Supervisors will be interested in keeping track of the total number of users registered on the platform at any time.
 This is so that they can monitor the overall usage of CodeCombat.
-Additionally, they will be concerned about the most played levels and levels that are not played as much.
-This helps them identify possible alterations to the levels if there exist anomalies in levels that are played.
+They will also be looking to track the number of users who are also users on other platforms like IVLE, Moodle so that they can evaluate the effectiveness of integrating the Achievements Application with these other platforms.

 **How does the application provide what they need?**
-The analytics for the overall view will allow supervisors to see at a glance the number of users signed on the platform.
-The levels flagged to be uncompleted the most will alert supervisors that they may be an issue with the level or if the level is too difficult considering the progress of levels.
-In such a case, guiding pointers can be included in the previous levels or in the level itself.
+By looking at the median statistics of most data available from CodeCombat, like the number of levels attempted and completed, the playtime spent on CodeCombat, the Program Supervisor is able to monitor the progress of the purpose behind CodeCombat, which is used for the Singapore National Coding Championships itself.
+For example, by looking at the Composed Chart of the top and bottom levels completed on CodeCombat, along with the average playtime spent on these levels, the Program Supervisor will be able to nitpick which levels are considered easy, or hard, so as to come up with the specifications of challenging levels to be included in the coding championships.

 **Statistics provided**
+* Number of Users on Different Platforms (IVLE, Achievements, CodeCombat, Moodle)
-* Total Number of Users on the Platform
+* Number of Users on Achievements for the different courses
-* Top Completed Levels
-* Top Completed Levels by Playtime
+* Median of Achievements, Levels Attempted, Total Playtime on CodeCombat.
-* Top Uncompleted Levels by Count
+* Top 20 Completed Levels on CodeCombat, along with their average playtime
+* Top 20 Levels Attempted with Highest Average Playtime, along with their average playtime spent
-* Top Uncompleted Levels by Playtime
+* Top Uncompleted Levels across all Cohorts.

-The analysis results are targeted at the instructors and mentors using the Achievements application, and are only granted “read” access to our database.
+The analysis results are currently available to any users of the Achievements Analytics Application.
+There is currently no verification of the user implemented, though future plans are to migrate the Achievements Analytics Applications to be integrated in the Achievements application itself.
 The information presented through the AAA software is entirely factual and unbiased.
 ## ---------------------------------------------------------------------------------
 ### 2.4 Software Architecture